Best known for:

 Sadly, Sir Ken passed away on 21 August 2020, following a short battle with cancer.

 Nationality: British.
 Sir Ken divided his time between Los Angeles and London.

 Where does he work:

 What's it all about:

-Creativity, he argues, comes from fostering curiosity through teaching that focuses on harnessing imagination rather than memorising facts.
+Creativity, he argued, comes from fostering curiosity through teaching that focuses on harnessing imagination rather than memorising facts.
 A creative education would place less emphasis on standardised tests, and instead gives teachers and schools more power to develop teaching that suits and excites their pupils.

 What does he research:

 In 1998, Sir Ken led a national commission on creativity, education and the economy for the New Labour government.
 The resulting 'Robinson Report' - All Our Futures: Creativity, Culture and Education - called for a national strategy for creative and cultural education, and recommended new priorities in education, including a stronger emphasis on creative and cultural education; a new balance in teaching and in the curriculum between learning knowledge and skills; and giving educators the freedom to innovate and experiment.
 It was globally well received, and led to Sir Ken contributing to Singapore's education strategy.
-His later works have further developed his theories on the nature of creativity.
+His later works further developed his theories on the nature of creativity.

 What he says: